 Identify benefits of continuing education of the sonographer.

 Assess and resolve ethical issues and dilemmas in health care.
-DMSC1 e, f,g,h; DMSC3 a,b,f,g,h
+App.
+B 2, e.1-11

 Describe the major milestones in the development of codes of behavior and ethical standards in the healing arts.